kimerize/prototype-one/README.md

 Each package/Overlay is implemented similar to kustomize layers - it uses some resources from other layers, and runs additional transformations on top.

 Overlay is a Generator type.
 Each Overlay has a Transformer that consists of lower level Generators (equivalent to layer or simple resource entry in kustomize), and arbitrary configuration options that are passed to transform function.
-Transformers/Config enable similar style of overrides as in Tanka.
+Transformer with config enables similar style of overrides as in Tanka.

-To generate an overlay:
+To generate an Overlay:

 1. Overlay finds all Generators in the Transformer struct and generates them
 2. Runs Transform function on those resources with the Config